DETAILED ACTION

 The electronic device of claim 14, wherein, to cause the at least one processor to determine whether the attendant is connected based on at least one voice transmitted by the service provider, the memory stores instructions that, when executed by the at least one processor, cause the at least one processor to:

-extract at least one audio characteristic from a first voice; and perform comparison to determine, using the determination model, whether the first voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by learning the at least one audio characteristic extracted from an attendant voice.
+extract at least one audio characteristic from a first voice; and perform comparison to determine, using the determination model, whether the first voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by extracting characteristics from multiple audio signals related to the attendant voice and learning the extracted characteristics.

-Gupta discloses of using a speech model (paragraph [0036]) for speech processing by the speech processor.
-Gupta does not specifically disclose perform comparison to determine, using the determination model, whether the first voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by learning the at least one audio characteristic extracted from an attendant voice.
+Gupta does not specifically disclose perform comparisons to determine, using the determination model, whether the first voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by learning the at least one audio characteristic extracted from an attendant voice.

 Nonetheless, Binder discloses in paragraph [0110] of using a sound-type detector which includes a voice activity detector.
 The sound-type detector includes a frequency-domain analysis of a sound input and generates a spectrogram and then analyzes the spectral components to determine whether the sound corresponds to human speech.
 See also paragraph [0151], the electronic device determines that the sound is a human voice.

 As set forth in paragraph [0141], a user’s voice can be part of a voice enrollment or “training” procedure that can be used to create a reference representation of a person’s voice.
-See also paragraph [0022] which discloses that a comparison of the sound is made to a reference representation and a match is determined if it’s within a predetermined confidence.
+See also paragraph [0022] which discloses that a comparison of the sound is made to a reference representation, and a match is determined if it’s within a predetermined confidence.
 See also paragraph [0113].

-Binder further discloses of using acoustic and language models to recognize the speech input including a sequence of phonemes, and a sequence of words.
+Binder further discloses of using acoustic and language models to recognize the speech input include a sequence of phonemes, and a sequence of words.
 These include acoustic models, language models and HMM.
 See paragraph [0077].

-Thus, Binder disclose of using a model to determine whether a voice (sound input + first voice) is similar to a reference representation of a person’s voice within a confidence level (threshold) using characteristics of the voice.
+Thus, Binder discloses of using a model to determine whether a voice (sound input + first voice) is similar to a reference representation of a person’s voice within a confidence level (threshold) using characteristics of the voice.

 Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to determine whether the first voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by learning the at least one audio characteristic extracted from an attendant voice.
-The Examiner finds that each of Gupta, Cosic and Binder relate to detecting a human voice and thus are all in the same field of endeavor.
+The Examiner finds that each of Gupta, Cosic, Gross and Binder relate to detecting a human voice and thus are all in the same field of endeavor.
 Binder discloses the need to improve the accuracy of recognizing the voice of a particular user.
 See paragraph [0140] of Binder.
 Thus, it would have been obvious to a person of ordinary skill in the art to use models as well as threshold values in order to determine that the person is a human and specifically from an attendant (live operator) so that the system can determine whether to end the on-hold monitoring mode.

 Claim(s) 18 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Gupta US Patent 2010/0303227 in view of Cosic US 10,402,731 and further in view of Haukioja et al. US Patent Pub.
+103 as being unpatentable over Gupta US Patent 2010/0303227 in view of Cosic US 10,402,731 and further in view of Gross and further in view of Haukioja et al. US Patent Pub.
 2019/0253558.

 Regarding claim 18:

-Gupta discloses of using a speech model (paragraph [0036]) for speech processing by the speech processor.
+Gupta discloses using a speech model (paragraph [0036]) for speech processing by the speech processor.
 Gupta does not specifically disclose convert a first voice of the at least one voice into text; determine a correlation between the converted text and the determination model, wherein the determination model is obtained by learning corpus for designated greetings; and based on the correlation including a value equal to or greater than a threshold value, determine that the first voice corresponds to an attendant voice.

 Haukioja discloses of using an automatic speech recognition system which is configured to analyze an agent’s audio sample by giving the speech to text for detection of keywords and phrases relative to various greetings.
 See paragraph [0041].
-See also paragraph [0044] which disclose preforming ASR speech to text analysis on the agent’s audio signal to determine whether the agent under certain keywords.
+See also paragraph [0044] which disclose performing ASR speech to text analysis on the agent’s audio signal to determine whether the agent under certain keywords.
 The examiner notes that as set forth in paragraph [0041], the speaker diarization is performed and therefore, a determination is made that the voice corresponds to the agent’s voice.
 See paragraphs [0025] and [0031].
-As set forth in paragraph [0006],the system is part of a learning pattern recognition of a machine learning.
+As set forth in paragraph [0006], the system is part of a learning pattern recognition of a machine learning.

-The Examiner further finds that Cosic discloses of the use of threshold to determine a match with respect to the detection or recognition techniques when recognizing a human voice.
+The Examiner further finds that Cosic discloses the use of threshold to determine a match with respect to the detection or recognition techniques when recognizing a human voice.
 See col. 80, lines 6-16.

 Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to convert a first voice of the at least one voice into text; determine a correlation between the converted text and the determination model, wherein the determination model is obtained by learning corpus for designated greetings; and based on the correlation including a value equal to or greater than a threshold value, determine that the first voice corresponds to an attendant voice.
 The Examiner finds that Gupta discloses that it was known to look for certain greetings (see paragraphs [0052, 0075 and 0075] of Gupta).
-Gupta discloses of processing the speech but does not specifically disclose of converting the speech to text.
+Gupta discloses processing the speech but does not specifically disclose converting the speech to text.
 Haukioja discloses it was known to perform automatic speech recognition by converting an agent’s speech into text for the purpose of detection of keywords and for detection of a specific agent.
 In addition, using a threshold to determine whether the voice corresponds to the live operator of Gupta would have further been obvious to a person or ordinary skill in the art since Cosic discloses that it was known to use thresholds to determine a match using detection or recognition techniques.
-As set forth above, the examiner found that Gupta disclose of the use of methods to recognize words that are being spoken.
-Thus a person of ordinary skill in the art would have found it obvious to use thresholds in order to verify if there was a match between what was spoken and what is set forth in the system as a keyword to look for in determining whether a live operator is present.
+As set forth above, the examiner found that Gupta discloses the use of methods to recognize words that are being spoken.
+Thus, a person of ordinary skill in the art would have found it obvious to use thresholds in order to verify if there was a match between what was spoken and what is set forth in the system as a keyword to look for in determining whether a live operator is present.

 Conclusion